-Signs Of ADHD In Children, Teens, And Adults
+Signs Of ADHD Symptoms In Children, Teens, And Adults

-The American Psychiatric Association defines ADHD (previously known as Attention Deficit Disorder or ADD) in its Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) as characterized by symptoms including difficulty sustaining attention, being easily distracted, making careless mistakes, difficulty waiting or taking turns, being in constant motion, and/or hyperactive-impulsive symptoms.
+The American Psychiatric Association defines ADHD (previously known as Attention Deficit Disorder or ADD) in its Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) spells out diagnostic criteria as including difficulty paying attention, being easily distracted, making careless mistakes, difficulty waiting or taking turns, being in constant motion, and/or hyperactive-impulsive symptoms.
 According to ADHD statistics, ADHD often occurs with other mental disorders, such as anxiety, depression, or oppositional defiant disorder.
 Low self-esteem may result from the symptoms associated with ADHD, creating a vicious cycle of behavioral problems.

 Given the disorder’s prevalence and potential longevity, it can help to understand the different signs of ADHD at various ages.
 This article will cover the common signs and symptoms of ADHD in children, teens, and adults to help you better recognize its often-varied manifestations.